helgoboss/helgobox/doc/user-guide.md

 terms of increments or decrements.
 Control elements that can emit relative values are rotary encoders and virtual multis.

+Having so many settings available at the same time can be a bit daunting.
+ReaLearn helps you by hiding settings that don't make sense in the current context.
+It shows or hides them based on the following criteria:

+- Is control and/or feedback enabled for the mapping?
+- What are the characteristics of the source and target?
+- What's the current setting of *Absolute mode* and *Make absolute*?

 No matter which kind of source, the following UI elements are always relevant:

 - **Reset to defaults:** Resets the settings to some sensible defaults.